-During the summer term of their first year, students travel to a relevant country to undertake a compulsory four-week intensive language course and complete a language-based assignment.
+During the summer term of their first year, students have the option to travel to a relevant country to undertake a three to four-week intensive language course and complete a language-based assignment.

-This important feature of the MA Programme exposes students to cultures, communities and ways of life different from their own.
+This option exposes students to cultures, communities and ways of life different from their own.
 It allows students to experience language in its social and lived dimensions while furthering their understanding of diversity and pluralism.

 Communications and Organisational Skills Workshop

-During the second summer of the MA Programme students undertake an optional four-week field project.
-Students' field projects will focus on an area of their interest and constitute the research component of their dissertation.
+During the third semester of the MA Programme students may undertake field work as part of their thesis research.
+Students' field projects will focus on an area of their interest and constitute the research component of their thesis.
 Faculty support and input is available for students to develop their ideas.

 The total length of the dissertation is 20,000 words maximum including table of contents and bibliography/references but excluding the appendices.
-The dissertation is worth 15 credits and students must achive a passing mark in order to graduate.
-Dissertations are marked by two internal markers and an external examiner.
+The dissertation is worth 6 credits and students must achieve a passing mark in order to graduate.
+Theses are marked by two internal markers and an external examiner.

-For more information about writing the dissertation, please refers to General Guidelines for PhD and Master's Theses/Dissertation at AKU and the Guide for Writing a Master's Dissertation at AKU-ISMC.
+For more information about writing the dissertation, please refer to General Guidelines for PhD and Master's Theses/Dissertation at AKU and the Guide for Writing a Master's Dissertation at AKU-ISMC.